EvelienSchellekens/elastic-kubernetes-workshop-image/README.md

-# Monitor Kubernetes Workshop
+# Kubernetes Workshop Image

-Hands-on workshop on how to monitor Kubernetes and containerized applications with the Elastic.
+Packer code to build an AWS AMI with Minikube for workshops on how to monitor Kubernetes and containerized applications with the Elastic.

 ## Packer Setup for Strigo